The Golden Circle Route through Alaska and Yukon

 Juneau, the capital city of Alaska, is a remarkable fusion of stunning natural beauty and rich cultural history.
 It sits, nestled at the base of towering mountains, situated at the southern end of Lynn Canal on the scenic Gastineau Channel.

 One of Juneau’s most incredible attractions is the Mendenhall Glacier.
-Part of the Juneau Icefield, this massive 13-mile-long glacier is a spectacle with blue-tinged icebergs dotting Mendenhall Lake after calving off the face of the glacier.
-Situated in the 17-million acre Tongass National Forest, the largest temperate national forest in the world, there are plenty of hiking trails, wildlife viewing opportunities, and exploration for outdoor enthusiasts in the Mendenhall Glacier area.
+Part of the Juneau Icefield, this massive 12-mile-long glacier is a spectacle with blue-tinged icebergs dotting Mendenhall Lake after calving off the face of the glacier.
+Situated in the 17-million acre Tongass National Forest, the largest temperate national forest in the world, there are over 250 miles of hiking trails, wildlife viewing opportunities, and exploration for outdoor enthusiasts.

 The city revolves around Government, indigenous culture, tourism, mining, and fishing.
 Attractions like the Alaska State Museum and the Goldbelt Tram showcase the rich heritage of the state, from Native American history to the gold rush era.